leiradel/ddlt/README.md

 ## Changelog

+### 2.4.1

+* Added a correct rockspec and bumped up the version
+* Fixed the older rockspecs

 ### 2.4.0

 * Removed the `isSymbol` function that identifies symbols, now the `newLexer` options must contain just the `symbols` array